Wilson-Daniel/expenses_tracker-main/README.md

 ---

 ## Testing
-- *Pending*: Unit tests for business logic.
+- Unit tests for business logic.
 - Testing framework setup is in place for integration and unit testing.

 ---